Credentials checklist

 Extentos itself needs no provider keys.
 The MCP server, simulator, and code generation work for free with no signup at all (the auth flow handles linking later).

-app_callbackhandlers — the spec's escape hatch where developer code runs.
-If your handlers call Anthropic / OpenAI / DeepL / etc., they need keys.
-Extentos never sees these keys; they live in the developer's process.- Real Meta Ray-Ban hardware — testing or shipping on physical glasses (not just the browser simulator) requires the developer's own Meta Developer Center registration.
+- Real Meta Ray-Ban hardware — testing or shipping on physical glasses (not just the browser simulator) requires the developer's own Meta Developer Center registration.

-Surface the relevant entries from this page while scaffolding the spec, not at deploy time.
+Surface the relevant entries from this page while writing the handler, not at deploy time.
 If a developer is writing a translation handler, mention DeepL or Google Translate in the same exchange — not three days later when they try to ship.

 Quick decision table